Aviah/one-click-django-polls-tutorial/tutorial_part5.md

 ## Remove Hardcoded URLs in Templates

-When you develop a web application, it happens that you want to change the urls path.
+When you develop a web application, it happens that you want to change the urls' path.
 But if the urls are hardcoded in the templates, it can take a lot of time and a lot of mistakes.

-Django allows to refer to a url by name: whenever you use the url's **name**, django picks the correct url **path**.
+Django allows to refer to a url by name: whenever you use the url's **name**, django picks the correct url's **path**.

 When you name a url, like `polls:detail`, you can later decide to use another url path, like: